yahat/CouchDB-Bash-Script-To-Verify-And-Add-Replication/README.md

 REMOTE=("[ip1]" "[ip2]")

-add as many ip's as you want, in quotes
+add as remote many ip's as you want, in quotes

 THEN